 3. Olympic Game Farm

-I know, I know, another one of the list that is more akin to a farm that a traditional zoo.
+I know, I know, another one on the list that is more akin to a farm than a traditional zoo.
 However, if the point is seeing animals in an environment as close as possible to their natural habitat, The Olympic Game Farm is a winner.